mbask/fertplan/README.md

 ## Installation

-`fertplan` is currently in active development and it not yet on CRAN, it may be installed from this GitHub repository though:
+`fertplan` is currently in active development and not yet on CRAN, it may be installed from this GitHub repository though:

 ``` r